 Believe it or not, this is a pretty safe essay topic, so good luck.
 Still, everyone’s unique, and everyone’s got his or her own story to tell.
 The risk of multiple repeat responses to this is one is really low.

 - “Describe a topic, idea or concept you find so engaging that it makes you lose all track of time.
 Why does it captivate you?
 What or who do you turn to when you want to learn more?”

 Most people will probably think of their favorite class for this Common App essay, and then talk about a wonderful teacher they had.
 Their intro might run something like, “In other classes, five minutes can feel like thirty, but in Mr. Smith’s class it’s somehow over as soon as it’s begun.”
 It’s cute, it’s sweet, but it’s a wallflower response.
 Dig deeper.
 The key is to show intellectual curiosity that might one day propel a scholastic discipline even further.
 Forget about the losing track of time bit while brainstorming, and just focus on something that really interests you.

 - “Share an essay on any topic of your choice.
 It can be one you’ve already written, one that responds to a different prompt, or one of your own design.”

 Before you mosey on down to your My Documents folder and hit copy and paste, ask yourself if the essay is unique.
+Your common app essay needs to be more than just good.
 If you got an A+ on it, great.
 It probably is a wonderful essay.
 But does it display a deep, thoughtful analysis?
 Is it an essay that you were proud of before you even turned it in?
 Was writing it an enlightening experience?
 Was getting it back with a circled A at the top the least important part?
 If you answered yes to all of these questions, stop reading and find that essay!
 If you answered no to any of them, don’t submit it.

 Instead, maybe write an essay that would do all of those things for you.